Street naming and numbering

 How long will it take?

-Royal Mail usually take 5 working days to confirm the postcodes at which point you will be sent a copy of the plan and the official addresses.
+Royal Mail usually take 5 to 10 working days to confirm the postcodes at which point you will be sent a copy of the plan and the official addresses.
 If you are a developer we would ask you to inform your prospective purchasers of their new property address.

 If the new development includes the creation of new street(s) then the ward councillors for the area will be consulted on the proposed street name.
 This will add at least 10 working days to the process.
 Also, you will be asked to provide new street name plates as detailed in our Street Naming and Numbering Guide.